-Peptic ulcer facts
+Peptic ulcer (stomach, duodenum) facts and picture

 - Ulcer pain may not correlate with the presence or severity of ulceration.

 - Diagnosis of an ulcer can be made with an upper GI series or endoscopy.